 NCL was pleased that a wide variety of adult education stakeholders submitted a range of comments for improving the WIOA title II accountability system.
-The pain being experienced by adult education programs and participants as they struggle to comply with their established assessment protocols via remote assessment is real.
-But beyond the current pandemic-related context, stakeholders submitted clear and convincing argument that the adult education system needs to modernize in order to serve our communities better.
+The pain adult education programs and participants are experiencing as they struggle to comply with their established assessment protocols via remote assessment is real.
+But beyond the current pandemic-related context, stakeholders submitted a clear and convincing argument that the adult education system needs to modernize in order to serve our communities better.

 The pandemic has been disruptive to all educational systems, to say the least.
 As expected, those systems have jumped, twisted, and exercised great flexibility, all in a heroic attempt to serve our students in pre-K-12, College, University and Adult Education.
 The adult education system is no different.
-Programs and teachers have pivoted to providing everything from registration to placement testing from teaching to student services all online and all at a distance and all nearly overnight with limited knowledge of how to do it.
+Programs and teachers have pivoted to provide everything from registration to placement testing from teaching to student services all online and all at a distance and all nearly overnight with limited knowledge of how to do it.

-While practitioners report some benefits to learners and their systems in moving some services to remote access, what continues to be nearly insurmountable is online paired standardized testing for Educational Function Level gain, Measurable Skill Gain type 3.
-While higher-level students can count an HSE, college credit or Carnegie units to achieve Measurable Skill Gains (MSGs), the bulk of adult education students and the bulk of MSGs around the nation have only one way to measure performance.
-MSGs based on paired tests like the TABE will be nearly non-existent for much of the 2020-2021 program year.
-OCTAE’s introduction of provisional placement has allowed more freedom on placing students into the National Reporting System (NRS), but the field’s focus on online testing for MSG is monopolizing resources at a time when those are in shorter and shorter supply.
+Although practitioners report benefits for their learners and systems in moving some services to remote access, what continues to be nearly insurmountable is online paired standardized testing for Educational Function Level (EFL) gain, Measurable Skill Gain (MSG) type 3.
+Higher-level students can count an HSE, college credit, or Carnegie units to achieve MSGs; however, the bulk of adult education students and MSGs around the nation have only one way to measure performance.
+In addition, MSGs based on paired tests such as the TABE will be nearly non-existent for much of the 2020-2021 program year.
+OCTAE’s introduction of provisional placement has allowed more freedom for placing students into the National Reporting System (NRS), but the field’s focus on online testing for MSG is monopolizing resources at a time when those are in shorter and shorter supply.

 NCL respectfully requests an exploration of adult education accountability beyond NRS approved assessments.
-The field wants to provide meaningfully accountability outcomes, but flexibility to tell that story needs to be considered due to the pandemic and in light of the many educational reform efforts minimizing the use of high-stakes standardized testing for educational placement and attainment.
-Now is the time to address the paired standardized testing mandate that will limit adult education's ability to be a strong partner in the inclusive economic recovery work ahead
+Adult educators want to provide meaningful accountability outcomes, but flexibility to tell that story needs to be considered due to the pandemic and in light of the many educational reform efforts minimizing the use of high-stakes standardized testing for educational placement and attainment.
+Now is the time to address the paired standardized testing mandate that will limit adult education's ability to be a strong partner in the inclusive economic recovery work ahead.

-We would like to request that OCTAE sponsor a working group to develop recommendations for a multiple measures EFL gain strategy in exchange for OCTAE encouraging a 2-year paired standardized testing optional environment.
+We also request that OCTAE sponsor a working group to develop recommendations for a multiple measures EFL gain strategy in exchange for OCTAE encouraging a two-year paired standardized testing optional environment.
 During this time, OCTAE's technical assistance providers could focus on supporting the field to fully implement the other types of MSGs for all AEFLA participants, including MSG types 4 & 5.

-Rather than continuing to try to save this nearly universal method of showing outcomes with paired tests, perhaps this is the perfect time to study and implement new ways to show what our students are learning.
+Rather than continuing to try to save this nearly universal method of showing outcomes with paired tests, this seems the perfect time to study and implement new ways to show what our students are learning.
 There are numerous ways to measure accountability and performance other than an NRS approved test.
 We understand that WIOA statute requires AEFLA to meet performance measures articulated in Section 116.
-We do not want adult education left without a way or ways to document Measurable Skills Gains; in fact, we want to expand AEFLA’s capacity to document measurable skill gain utilizing all the levers allowable under WIOA Section 116.
+We do not want adult education left without a way or ways to document MSGs; in fact, we want to expand AEFLA’s capacity to document measurable skill gain utilizing all the levers allowable under WIOA Section 116.